-I am a 40 something Irish woman, who loves to sew and loves fabrics especially dress fabrics!
+I am a 40 something Irish woman, who loves to sew and loves fabrics especially dressmaking fabrics!

 With the rise in popularity of make do and mend, sewing programs on TV like the Great British Sewing Bee and a general resurgence of all things crafty, sewing your own clothes is becoming more popular once again.

-It can be difficult to find the right fabrics – while there are lots of brick and mortar and online shops who cater to the craft and patchwork market but there is a deficit of garment fabric options available in Ireland when I started back in 2015.
+It can be difficult to find the right fabrics – while there are lots of brick and mortar and online shops who cater to the craft and patchwork market there was a deficit of garment fabric options available in Ireland when I started back in 2015.
 This has changed luckily and there are a variety of online and other shops selling a variety of fabrics and sewing supplies these days.

 So if you are:

 - Someone who would like to learn to sew??